-“Lockdowns Work if You Don't Want Your Freedoms”: Avi Yemini Exclusive Interview
+“Lockdowns work if you don't want your freedoms”: Avi Yemini Exclusive Interview

-Avi Yemini is an Australian/Israeli journalist, known for working for TR News under the infamous Tommy Robinson, as well as his work as an independent YouTuber and Chief Australian Correspondent at Rebel News.
+Avi Yemini is an Australian/Israeli journalist, known for working for TR News under the infamous Tommy Robinson, as well as his work as an independent YouTuber and now as the Chief Australian Correspondent for Rebel News.

 Appearing on RebelNews+ for the first time, Avi joins Andrew to talk about his greatest accomplishments and controversies.